 - The number and diversity of products you offer.
 We ask that you apply for no more than two categories per applicant.
 We know that many artists are extremely talented in multiple areas, but limiting your focus for this show helps us to preserve the balance among the various crafts shown and, MORE IMPORTANTLY, will help to increase your SALES!
 (For example a table with one cohesive theme or one style of product, is much more visually appealing to shoppers than a table with a just few of 15 different types of crafts).

 - Our need to diversify the crafts available at the Show.
 The jewelry and pottery categories, for example, are incredibly competitive.
 Applicants should apply early for a chance to get a space in one of the highly saturated categories but we do maintain a wait list.

 - All merchandise in the Show must be hand-crafted and offered in finished form.
-Kits, supplies and resale merchandise is not permitted.
+Manufactured kits, supplies and resale merchandise is not permitted.